What Are Macros and How To Count Them

 Preserving lean mass (and muscle tissue) will also help to maintain - or perhaps even increase - our energy expenditure.

 This helps us to grow muscle and lose body fat at the same time.
-Particularly in those who are already overweight and/ or new to resistance training.
+Particularly in those who are already overweight and/ or new to resistance training, or trying to gain muscle mass.

 If the goal is weight gain, then we would typically want to ensure that it is from muscle mass not fat mass.
-And that sufficient protein is required to maximize this process.
+And that adequate protein is required to maximize this process.
+Older adults may also need more protein to help preserve muscle mass.

 Protein may also help keep us feeling fuller during weight loss

 There is some evidence to suggest that when protein is digested into its building blocks - amino acids - the body detects these.
-And signals the brain to feel full.
+And signals the brain to feel full, which is one reason tracking grams of protein can be useful in meal planning.
+(7)

 Finally, protein actually takes a significant amount of energy to digest and absorb in the body.
-The energy required to digest food is called the thermic effect of food (TEF).
+The energy required to digest food is called the thermic effect of food (TEF), and calories are not all created equal when food quality and macronutrient balance differ.
+Protein also helps support the immune system.
+(8)

 Calories in, calories out (CICO) is a dynamic process.
 So if we have a diet that contains foods that have a higher TEF, we can actually increase the ‘calories out’ side of the equation.